MDBAuth/HydroBOT_website/developer.md

 # Developing

 This repo is intended to contain demonstration/template examples of using the toolkit.
-It contains an R project for the work and a Quarto project, intended to provie the capacity for not only writing notebooks but presenting them as documentation.
+It contains an R project for the work and a Quarto project, intended to provide the capacity for not only writing notebooks but presenting them as documentation.
 Users would typically re-create the structure by creating the R project from Rstudio and may or may not use a Quarto project with `quarto create-project` in terminal.
 Development proceeding in this repo itself should not need to do either of these tasks.

 ## Github